gomorpheus/morpheus-docs/getting_started/installation/redhat.rst

 If the subscription manager re-turns the message "This system is currently not registered" please follow the below steps to register the server.

 ..
 TIP:: To register the server you will need to have sudo permissions [Member of the Wheel group] or root access to the server.
-You will also need your redhat registered email address and password.
+You will also need your Redhat registered email address and password.

 subscription-manager register